 A comparative carcinogenicity study was also done in rats comparing three drugs in this class: fenofibrate (10 and 60 mg/kg; 0.3 and 1.6 times the human dose, respectively), clofibrate (400 mg/kg; 1.6 times the human dose), and gemfibrozil (250 mg/kg; 1.7 times the human dose).
 Pancreatic acinar adenomas were increased in males and females on fenofibrate; hepatocellular carcinoma and pancreatic acinar adenomas were increased in males and hepatic neoplastic nodules in females treated with clofibrate; hepatic neoplastic nodules were increased in males and females treated with clofibrate; hepatic neoplastic nodules were increased in males and females treated with gemfibrozil while testicular interstitial cell (Leydig cell) tumors were increased in males on all three drugs.

-4. Concomitant Anticoagulants – Caution should be exercised when anticoagulants are given in conjunction with LOPID (gemfibrozil) .
-The dosage of the anticoagulant should be reduced to maintain the prothrombin time at the desired level to prevent bleeding complications.
+Concomitant Anticoagulants - Caution should be exercised when warfarin is given in conjunction with LOPID.
+The dosage of warfarin should be reduced to maintain the prothrombin time at the desired level to prevent bleeding complications.
 Frequent prothrombin determinations are advisable until it has been definitely determined that the prothrombin level has stabilized.

-5. Concomitant therapy with LOPID (gemfibrozil) and an HMG-CoA reductase inhibitor is associated with an increased risk of skeletal muscle toxicity manifested as rhabdomyolysis, markedly elevated creatine kinase (CPK) levels, and myoglobinuria, leading in a high proportion of cases to acute renal failure and death.
-IN PATIENTS WHO HAVE HAD AN UNSATISFACTORY LIPID RESPONSE TO EITHER DRUG ALONE, THE BENEFIT OF COMBINED THERAPY WITH LOPID (gemfibrozil) AND an HMG-CoA REDUCTASE INHIBITOR DOES NOT OUTWEIGH THE RISKS OF SEVERE MYOPATHY, RHABDOMYOLYSIS, AND ACUTE RENAL FAILURE (see PRECAUTIONS: DRUG INTERACTIONS).
-The use of fibrates alone, including LOPID (gemfibrozil) , may occasionally be associated with myositis.
-Patients receiving LOPID (gemfibrozil) and complaining of muscle pain, tenderness, or weakness should have prompt medical evaluation for myositis, including serum creatine–kinase level determination.
-If myositis is suspected or diagnosed, LOPID (gemfibrozil) therapy should be withdrawn.
+The concomitant administration of LOPID with simvastatin is contraindicated (see CONTRAINDICATIONS and PRECAUTIONS).
+Concomitant therapy with LOPID and an HMGCoA reductase inhibitor is associated with an increased risk of skeletal muscle toxicity manifested as rhabdomyolysis, markedly elevated creatine kinase (CPK) levels, and myoglobinuria, leading in a high proportion of cases to acute renal failure and death.
+IN PATIENTS WHO HAVE HAD AN UNSATISFACTORY LIPID RESPONSE TO EITHER DRUG ALONE, THE BENEFIT OF COMBINED THERAPY WITH LOPID AND an HMG-CoA REDUCTASE INHIBITOR DOES NOT OUTWEIGH THE RISKS OF SEVERE MYOPATHY, RHABDOMYOLYSIS, AND ACUTE RENAL FAILURE (see DRUG INTERACTIONS).
+The use of fibrates alone, including LOPID, may occasionally be associated with myositis.
+Patients receiving LOPID and complaining of muscle pain, tenderness, or weakness should have prompt medical evaluation for myositis, including serum creatine-kinase level determination.
+If myositis is suspected or diagnosed, LOPID therapy should be withdrawn.

 Periodic determination of serum lipids should be obtained, and the drug withdrawn if lipid response is inadequate after three months of therapy.